vormkracht10/laravel-seo-scanner/README.md

     | Database
     |--------------------------------------------------------------------------
     |
-    | Here you can specify the database connection and table name that will be
+    | Here you can specify the database connection that will be
     | used to save the SEO scores.
 When you set the save option to true, the
     | SEO score will be saved to the database.
     |
     */
     'database' => [
         'connection' => 'mysql',
-        'table_name' => 'seo_scores',
         'save' => false,
     ],